Royal Army Dental Corps: Joining the RADC

-After completing their BDS degree, and registering with the General Dental Council (GDC), aspiring dental officers can apply to join the RADC.
+After completing their BDS degree, and registering with the General Dental Council (GDC), aspiring dental officers could apply to join the RADC.
 The Army Officer Selection (AOSB) is highly competitive and involves various assessments to evaluate the candidates' suitability for military service.
 This includes medical examinations, aptitude tests, interviews, and physical fitness assessments.

 Basic Officer Training

-Once selected, dental officers undergo the Commissioning Course Short at the Royal Military Academy Sandhurst.
-Dental officers are taught basic military, survival and weapon-handling skills, learn about military regulations, customs, and the importance of teamwork.
-This training instills the core values and ethos of the British Army which are designed to prepare them for military life.
-On completion of the course, they are commissioned into the Army Medical Services.
+Once selected, dental officers underwent the Commissioning Course Short at the Royal Military Academy Sandhurst.
+Dental officers were taught basic military, survival and weapon-handling skills.
+They learned about military regulations, customs, and the importance of teamwork.
+This training instilled the core values and ethos of the British Army which are designed to prepare them for military life.
+On completion of the course, they were commissioned into the Royal Army Dental Corps.

 Specialized Military Dental Training

-Dental officers will then attend the 14-week Army Medical Services Entry Officers' Course, which provides them with the specific knowledge required to begin their career as an Army Dentist.
+Dental officers would have attended the 14-week Army Medical Services Entry Officers' Course, which would provide them with the specific knowledge required to begin their career as an Army Dentist.

-During this, dental officers receive advanced training in areas such as oral surgery, restorative dentistry, periodontics, endodontics, and prosthodontics.
-They learn to adapt their dental skills to the specific needs of soldiers, including trauma management, preventive dentistry in operational environments, and emergency dental care in the field.
+During this, dental officers received advanced training in areas such as oral surgery, restorative dentistry, periodontics, endodontics, and prosthodontics.
+They would have learned to adapt their dental skills to the specific needs of soldiers, including trauma management, preventive dentistry in operational environments, and emergency dental care in the field.

 Deployment and Continual Professional Development

-Once dental officers have completed their Entry Officers' Course, they may be deployed to various military bases or operational areas.
-During deployments, they provide dental care to soldiers and ensure the maintenance of oral health in often challenging conditions.
+Once dental officers completed their Entry Officers' Course, they were deployed to various military bases or operational areas.
+During deployments, they provided dental care to soldiers and ensure the maintenance of oral health, often in challenging conditions.

-All Army Dentists can gain postgraduate qualifications throughout their careers such as the Diploma of Membership of the Joint Dental Faculty (MJDF) at the Royal College of Surgeons England.
+All Army Dentists used to gain postgraduate qualifications throughout their careers such as the Diploma of Membership of the Joint Dental Faculties (MJDF) at the Royal College of Surgeons England.